leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp cd -: is a script that changes the working directory to the previous one. ls -la . .. /boot: is a script tha lists all files in the current directory and the parent of the working directory and the /boot director, in long format
+rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp cd -: is a script that changes the working directory to the previous one. ls -la . .. /boot: is a script tha lists all files in the current directory and the parent of the working directory and the /boot director, in long format file /tmp/iamafile: is a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script